Table of Contents

 Recommended Daily Intake

-The daily amount of riboflavin required varies depending on factors such as age, sex, and life stage.
-The Food and Nutrition Board at the National Academies of Sciences, Engineering, and Medicine provides recommended intake amounts3.
+The daily amount of riboflavin required varies depending on factors such as age, sex, and life stage.[36]
+The Food and Nutrition Board at the National Academies of Sciences, Engineering, and Medicine provides recommended intake amounts.

 For adults, the Recommended Dietary Allowance (RDA) for riboflavin is: